MaayanLab/clustergrammer/README.md

 #### row_nodes and col_nodes properties

-#### required properties: "name", "clust", "rank"
+##### required properties: "name", "clust", "rank"
-Both row_node and col_node objects are required to have the properties three properties: "name", "clust", "rank" . "name" specifies the name given to the row or column. "clust" and "rank" give the ordering of the row or column in the clustergram - these orderings have to be precalculated by the user and the python script d3_clustergram.py can be used for this.
+Both row_node and col_node objects are required to have the three properties: "name", "clust", "rank" . "name" specifies the name given to the row or column. "clust" and "rank" give the ordering of the row or column in the clustergram - these orderings have to be precalculated by the user and the python script d3_clustergram.py can be used for this.

-##### optional "group" and "cl" properties
+##### optional properties: "group", "cl", "value"
-row_nodes and col_nodes have optional properties: "group" and "cl" (group is given as an array of group membership at different distance cutoffs and used for the dendrogram-like colorbar).
+row_nodes and col_nodes have optional properties: "group" and "cl" (group is given as an array of group membership at different distance cutoffs and used for the dendrogram-like colorbar - d3_clustergram.py gives an example of how to obtain group values).
 If row_nodes and col_nodes have the property "group" then a dendrogram like colorbar will be added to the visualization and a slider can be used to change the group size.

 If row_nodes and col_nodes have the property "cl" then the triangles on each row/column label will be colored based on the classification (cl) of each row/column.

-##### highlight property
+If row_nodes or col_nodes have the property "value", then semi-transpaent bars will be made behind the labels that represent "value".
+Currently this is only implemented for columns, values can only be positive, and the bars are always red.

+#### links properties

+##### required properties: "source", "target", "value"
+Link objects are required to have three properties: "source", "target", "value". "source" and "target" give the integer value of the row and column of the tile in the visualization. "value" specifies the opacity and color of the tile, where positive/negative values result in red/blue tiles (tiles are not made for links with zero value).
+If no 'input_domain' is specified then the domain for input values is given by the maximum absolute value of all link values.
+The positive and negative tile colors can be modified ysing the 'tile_colors' property in the arguments_obj.

+##### optional properties: "highlight", "value_up", "value_dn"
-links have the opional property "highlight" that can be used to highlight a tile with a black border.
+Links have the opional property "highlight" that can be used to highlight a tile with a black border.
+Links also have the optional properties "value_up" and "value_dn" which allow the user to split a tile into up- and down-triangles if a link has both up- and down-values.
+If a link has only an up- or down-value then a normal square tile is shown.
+Note that adding "highlight", "value_up", or "value_dn" will result in additional svg components and will slow down the visualization.

 ## reorder clustergram: d3_clustergram.reorder